7. Migrating Backups from Older Solutions¶

-- Before you proceed, make sure that the destination storage backend has enough space for both existing and new backups.
+Before you proceed, make sure that the destination storage has enough space for both existing and new backups.

 The migration procedure can be described as follows:

-Root credentials for SSH access to the chosen source storage are provided to Acronis Backup Gateway.
+Root credentials for SSH access to the chosen source storage are provided to Backup Gateway.

-Acronis Backup Gateway sets up a proxy on the source storage that starts redirecting requests incoming from Acronis Backup Agents from the source storage to Acronis Backup Gateway.
+Backup Gateway sets up a proxy on the source storage that starts redirecting requests incoming from Acronis Backup Agents from the source storage to Backup Gateway.

 After the migration has started, the data of new and incremental backups is stored on the destination storage.
 Backups from the source storage are pulled in the background.
 The entire process is transparent to backup agents, which continue working uninterrupted.